rsp/travis-npm-publish/README.md

 But this script may be more convenient to use and easier to customize.
 You don't need to have the `travis` CLI tool installed and you don't need to rely on how Travis handles the deployment to `npm` by default.

-You can specify for which GitHub user the publishing is run, for which branch or for tagged releases, and the scripts make sure that the given tag matches the version from `package.json` and checks whether this version has already been published before trying to do it.
+You can specify for which GitHub user the publishing is run (though even without it no one anauthorized would not be able to publish your module - it's just to avoid errors in the logs), for which branch or for tagged releases, and the script makes sure that the given tag matches the version from `package.json` and checks whether this version has already been published before trying to do it.

 Usage
 -----